vladimirschneider/To-Do-List/README.md

 In the method I update `this.tasks` and `localstorage item`.

-For an update or delete a task I need find a task in the array.
-I create getter `get token` for generate a random token for it.
+For an updating or deleting a task I need to find a task in the array.
+I create getter `get token` to generate a random token for it.
 Let's update the `create` method.
-Here I added `getIndexByToken` method for search index of task in `this.tasks` for update or delete a task.
+Here I added `getIndexByToken` method to search index of task in `this.tasks` to update or delete a task.

 ```javascript
 export default class LocalStorage {